theduke/cloudkeep/README.txt

 * Dropbox - Back up your entire Dropbox folder
 * Email (Imap) - Back up any IMAP-accesible email account into widely used mbox files
 * Github - Copy all your repositories and their issues
+* Evernote - Back up all your notes and files

 Outputs
 =======